Tyil/school-2016-2017/ewrite/tutorial.md

 ```

 #### Installing a bootloader
 Before building your kernel, `boot-update` was installed.
-This pulls in `grub`,
+This pulls in
-the recommended bootloader for Funtoo.
-It doesn't require a lot of configuration
+[`grub`][wikipedia-grub], the recommended bootloader for Funtoo.
+It doesn't
-thanks to the `boot-update` script, which will configure `grub` for you.
+require a lot of configuration thanks to the `boot-update` script, which will
+configure `grub` for you.

 Before running the script, there's one place to update as this setup uses `luks`
 and `lvm`.